 Having scored from range to equalise in the victory over Arsenal the previous weekend, Geovanni repeated the trick with this free-kick to secure a 1-0 win at Tottenham and maintain Hull’s strong start to the season.

-Payet, for a short time in East London, was almost in a league of his own, a midfielder with more tricks than a clown’s pocket and one worth the admission fee on his own.
+Payet, for a short time in East London, was almost in a league of his own, a midfielder with more tricks than a clown’s pocket and one worth the admission fee alone.

 Just look at this free-kick against Crystal Palace, one which no matter how many times it is viewed still convinces you it is heading well over the bar.